-The Layout tab supports Litho and ComponentKit components as well.
-We integrate with these frameworks to present components in the hierarchy just as if they were native views.
-We show you all the layout properties, props, and state of the components.
-The layout inspector is further extensible to support other UI frameworks.
+In addition to Flipper, the Layout tab supports Litho and ComponentKit components; it integrates with these frameworks to present components in the hierarchy just as if they were native views, exposing all the layout properties, props, and state of the components.
+The Layout Inspector is further extensible to support other UI frameworks.

-If you hover over a view or component in Flipper we will highlight the corresponding item in your app.
+If you hover over a view or component in Flipper (as show in the following screenshot), the corresponding item in your app is highlighted.
 This is perfect for debugging the bounds of your views and making sure you have the correct visual padding.

-The Layout Inspector not only allows you to view the hierarchy and inspect each item's properties, but it also allows you to edit things such as layout attributes, background colors, props, and state.
-Most things actually.
+In addition to enabling you to view the hierarchy and inspect each item's properties, the Layout Inspector also enables you to edit almost everything, such as layout attributes, background colors, props, and state.
 This allows you to quickly tweak paddings, margins, and colors until you are happy with them, all without re-compiling.
 This can save you many hours implementing a new design.

-Enable target mode by clicking on the crosshairs icon.
-Now, you can touch any view on the device and Layout Inspector will jump to the correct position within your layout hierarchy.
+You can enable 'target mode' by clicking on the crosshairs icon (see screenshot, above).
+After which, you can touch any view on the device and the Layout Inspector will jump to the correct position within your layout hierarchy.

-Enable accessibility mode by clicking on the accessibility icon.
+You can enable 'accessibility mode' by clicking on the accessibility icon (see screenshot, above).
 This shows the accessibility view hierarchy next to the normal hierarchy.
-In the hierarchy, the currently accessibility-focused view is highlighted in green and any accessibility-focusable elements have a green icon next to their name.
+In the hierarchy, the currently accessibility-focused view is highlighted in green, and any accessibility-focusable elements have a green icon next to their name.
 The hierarchy's context menu also allows you to focus accessibility services on certain elements.
 When selecting an element in one hierarchy, the corresponding element in the other will also be highlighted.
-The hierarchies expand and collapse in sync, and searching through the main hierarchy works in accessibility mode as well.
+The hierarchies expand and collapse in sync and searching through the main hierarchy works in accessibility mode as well.

-When accessibility mode is enabled, the sidebar will show special properties that are used by accessibility services to determine their functionality.
-This includes things like content-description, clickable, focusable, and long-clickable among others.
+When accessibility mode is enabled, the sidebar shows special properties that are used by accessibility services to determine their functionality.
+This includes items such as content-description, clickable, focusable, and long-clickable, among others.